anthony-tricarico/BDTProject/README.md

-# BDTProject
+# Real-Time Congestion Tracking for Public Transportation

-Repository for the Big Data Technologies Project
+Welcome to the repository for the Big Data Technologies Project!
+In this project our team tried to develop a scalable big data application with real-time functionalities.
+The objective was to provide authorities with the tools necessary to understand how...

 # Setup